 Whether you like Coca Cola or not, the Sicilian version of the soft drink should definitely take a top position on your must-try list when traveling to Italy.
 Chinotto is a sparkling beverage made from the small and bitter citrus fruits of the same name.
-The fruits of the Myrtle-leaved orange tree get their distinct flavour from the unique conditions of the Mediterranean.
+The fruits of the Myrtle-leaved orange tree get their distinct flavor from the unique conditions of the Mediterranean.

 The dark brown soft drink almost tastes like a blend of Coca Cola and Aperol, but non-alcoholic of course.
 It combines the sweetness of a cola drink with the bitterness of citrus fruits.
 In addition, there are slight hints of cinnamon and a wide range of different herbs.